tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@apshada/index.md

 description: " REACT | NODE |EXPRESSJS | DJANGO "
 ---

 Hi!
-I am a Aditya Pratap Singh Hada studying at shri vaishnav vidyapeeth vishwavidyalaya, Indore.
+I am Aditya Pratap Singh Hada studying at shri vaishnav vidyapeeth vishwavidyalaya, Indore.
 Let me walk you through my journey so far.

 ### introduction

-I am a third year computer engineering student and Tech enthusiastic skilled in Javascript and C++, experienced in Python,
+I am a third year computer engineering student and Tech enthusiastic skilled in Javascript and C++, experienced in Python.

 ## why are you taking this challenge?